 Where to Stay With Hilton Honors Points

-Let’s look at how Hilton Honors American Express Surpass card can help us get great accommodations.
+Let’s look at how Hilton Honors American Express Surpass card (rates & fees) can help us get great accommodations.
 The card’s welcome bonus fluctuates, but usually it hovers around 100,000-125,000 Hilton Honors points.
-It’s been as high as 130,000 points plus a free weekend night certificate after spending $4,000 in the first four months.
-The annual fee is $95 and is not waived the first year.
+Although it has been higher.

 The card comes with complimentary Hilton Honors Gold status.
 The most valuable benefit of Hilton’s Gold status is free breakfast at all hotels.
 When booking a four-night award stay, the fifth night is free – this is a great benefit of booking Hilton hotels with points.